 Bob Baylis began the student exchanges in 1967.
 He took InterVarsity students to Europe.
 They stayed with local host families, studied church history, and fellowshipped with students in various countries.
 Forty years later, hundreds of students from the US participate in dozens of mission projects around the world, from inner city slums in Asian cities to student camps in Eastern Europe.
 All of these projects pair US students with students from the local IFES movement as together they share the love of Jesus with those who may not have heard of him.

 InterVarsity weathered a series of leadership changes in the eighties but continued to expand staff and outreach.
 The leadership of Stephen Hayner from 1988 to 2001 gave InterVarsity another period of stability through the nineties.
 Alec Hill became president in 2001 and laid the foundation for a period of growth and expansion that continues as his legacy.
 This has come through a renewed focus on evangelism to match InterVarsity’s strengths in discipleship.

 In 1981, Terry Morrison developed a more organized relationship between InterVarsity and other IFES national movements with the establishment of the InterVarsity Link program.
 Today, over 65 US InterVarsity staff work with IFES movements around the world, training and encouraging national staff and students to proclaim the gospel.

 2000s and Beyond

-Today, Tom Lin is InterVarsity’s president, and there are more than 1,000 InterVarsity staff serving more than 40,000 students and faculty on approximately 700 campuses nationwide.
-In addition, through InterVarsity Press, we publish 100 titles a year that equip church leaders, professors, and Christian disciples who want to grow spiritually.
+Today, Tom Lin is InterVarsity’s president, and there are approximately 1,500 InterVarsity staff serving more than 40,000 students and faculty on over 700 campuses nationwide.
+In addition, InterVarsity Press publishes 100 titles a year that equip church leaders, professors, and Christian disciples who want to grow spiritually.
 We strive to reach every corner of every campus, as we establish witnessing communities that follow Jesus as Savior and Lord.